 Poisonous spiders

-Another one of our most poisonous spiders is the redback spider.
-We even have a song about being bitten by a red-back while on the toilet.
+Another poisonous spider is the redback.
+We even have a song about being bitten by a redback while on the toilet.
 They are black with a tell-tale red or orange stripe on the abdomen.

 Redback spiders are much more common.
-They are the reason why we wear gloves when gardening, roll over logs for the fire before picking them up and check our shoes before putting them on.
-I remember going to choose a Christmas tree one Christmas, picking it up, putting it in the back of the car behind my cousins (then aged 2, 3 and 5) and taking it out of the car at home, only to discover about 14 redbacks nesting in the tree.
-We had to hose the tree down well before taking it inside.
+They are the reason why we wear gloves when gardening, roll over logs before picking them up and check our shoes before putting them on.
+I remember going to choose a Christmas tree one year, picking it up, putting it in the back of the car behind my cousins (then aged 2, 3 and 5) and driving home.
+When we took it out of the car, we discovered about 14 redbacks nesting in the tree.
+We had to hose the tree down well before taking it inside to decorate.

-Curiously, one of the most dangerous spiders cannot actually hurt you.
-The daddy long-legs has a small body and very long, thin legs.
+Curiously, one of the most dangerous spiders cannot hurt you.
+The daddy-long-legs has a small body and very long, thin legs.
 It is a common house spider and loves to eat flies.
-While it’s venom is supposedly extremely potent (more potent than the funnel web – though it is unclear what this information is based on), it has only tiny fangs and could not pierce human skin.
+While its venom is supposedly extremely potent (more potent than the funnel web – though it is unclear what this information is based on), it has only tiny fangs and could not pierce human skin.
 These dangerous Australians are therefore harmless for humans.

 4. Sea creatures

-The sea and the beach are alive with things that can kill you.
-We have a lot of the superlatives in this area – mostly ‘most deadly’ – and the shark is perhaps the most harmless.
+The sea and the beach are alive with organisms that can kill you.
+We have many of the superlatives in this area – mostly ‘most deadly’ – and the shark is perhaps the most harmless.

 On the beach